c446984928/Vue-TypeAhead/readme.md

+# Vue-TypeAhead
-This is a very very simple typeahead (dropdown) component,you can base on it to implement more complicated jobs!
+- This is a very very simple typeahead (dropdown) component based on vue.js
+- You can based on it to finish your great work
-Good lLuck!
+- Good Luck
-Hope this can save your time :)
+- Hope it can save your time, If it really does,please star it,Thanks :)